Chart Color Schemes

 Carlton's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Carlton's health outcomes data shows notable results, with younger age groups having a low prevalence of common health conditions.
-Approximately 49% (~11,344 people) have private health cover, compared to Greater Melbourne's 56.0%.
-Nationally, this figure stands at 55.3%.
+Carlton's health outcomes show impressive results, with younger age groups experiencing low prevalence rates for common health conditions.
+Approximately 49% (~11,416 individuals) have private health cover, lower than Greater Melbourne's 54.5%.
+Nationally, this figure stands at 55.7%.

-Mental health issues and asthma are the most prevalent conditions in Carlton, affecting 10.0% and 7.0% of residents respectively.
-76.8% of residents report no medical ailments, compared to Greater Melbourne's 79.8%.
-The area has 6.2% (1,431 people) of residents aged 65 and over, requiring more attention than the broader population.
+Mental health issues and asthma are the most prevalent medical conditions in Carlton, affecting 10.0% and 7.0% of residents respectively.
+Conversely, 76.8% report no medical ailments, compared to Greater Melbourne's 79.8%.
+The area has a higher proportion of residents aged 65 and over at 6.2% (1,441 individuals), indicating a need for more targeted healthcare attention in this demographic.

 Frequently Asked Questions - Health